databrydge/popcorn-time/setup.md

 ## Get Git set up & the project files on your PC
-1. Fork our repository, you can find it here: https://github.com/databrydge/popcorn-time
+1. Clone our repository, you can find it here: https://github.com/databrydge/popcorn-time
-2. Clone your own forked repository onto your PC
+2. Create a private repository on your own account named "popcorn-time"
+3. Push our repository onto your own account (make sure the history and commits of our repository are visible in yours as well
+4. Invite us ([rafaello104](https://github.com/rafaello104) & [barra66](https://github.com/barra66)) to the repository as collaborators.
-3. Make sure to check out into a different branch, for more info on why see the [rules](README.md#assignment-rules-for-submission)
+5. Make sure to check out into a different branch before you do any coding, for more info on why see the [rules](README.md#assignment-rules-for-submission)

 ## Setting up symfony to run locally